 A copovidone used in granulation and as a dry binder in tablets, capsules and granules, as a film-forming agent in tablet coatings and subcoatings, and as a film-forming agent in topical sprays.
 Soluble copovidones are widely used for instant release formulation and is suitable in hot melt extrusion processes

 Kollidon® VA 64 is a vinylpyrrolidone-vinyl acetate copolymers.
-It is used as dry binders for direct compression tableting, as granulating agents, as retarding and as a film-forming agents as well as in taste-masking applications.
+It is used as dry binder for direct compression tableting, as granulating agent, as retarding and as a film-forming agent as well as in taste-masking applications.
 As copovidone with an exceptionally high binding capacity, Kollidon® VA 64 can be used as a dry binder for direct compression tableting and as a soluble binder for granulation.
 These properties make it an attractive and cost-effective alternative to natural binders.
 In addition, it is ideal as a solubilizer in hot-melt extrusion processes.
 Kollidon® VA 64 is especially suitable for markets with higher humidity exposure.

 Kollidon® VA 64 is an excellent binders for tablets and granules.
 Between 2% and 8%, as a proportion of the final weight of the preparation, is usually used.
 An important property of Kollidon® VA 64 in this application is the plasticity, which distinguishes the products from povidone (e.g. Kollidon® 30).
 This property often gives granules and mixtures that are less susceptible to capping during tableting, and tablets that are less brittle.